yodhasu/enlive/ROADMAP.md

 - ❌ AR/VR overlay — cool as a demo, useless day-to-day
 - ❌ Model marketplace / sharing — not a store, not interested
-- ❌ Mobile viewer — phone is for chat, not Live2D
+- ❌ Mobile viewer — phone is for chat, not Live2D (will change my mind bout this for sure LoL)
 - ❌ Multi-character scenes — one body at a time is enough
 - ❌ Face tracking via webcam — too many dependencies, low value
 - ❌ Model parameter editors / physics tuning — per-model config is fine in code